Understanding the Transfer on Death Deed (TODD) or in Florida Named Lady Bird Deed

 When it comes to estate planning, many people are familiar with the basics: writing a will, designating beneficiaries, and possibly setting up a trust.
-However, when it comes to transferring real estate after death, a lesser-known but highly effective tool exists—the Transfer on Death Deed (TODD).
-This legal instrument offers a straightforward, cost-effective way to ensure your real estate passes directly to your chosen beneficiary without the need for probate.
-In this blog, we’ll explore the ins and outs of the Transfer on Death Deed, its benefits, and how it can help you streamline your estate planning process.
+However, when it comes to transferring real estate after death, two effective tools exist—the Transfer on Death Deed (TODD) or in Florida named the Lady Bird deed.
+Both of these legal instruments offer straightforward, cost-effective ways to ensure your real estate passes directly to your chosen beneficiary without the need for probate.
+In this blog, we’ll explore the ins and outs of the Transfer on Death Deed, its benefits, and how it can help you streamline your estate planning process while enabling beneficiaries to sell inherited property quickly for cash.

 What is a Transfer on Death Deed?

-A Transfer on Death Deed, often abbreviated as TODD, is a legal document that allows property owners to name a beneficiary who will automatically inherit their real estate upon their death.
+A Transfer on Death Deed (TODD) is a legal document that allows property owners to name a beneficiary who will automatically inherit their real estate upon their death.
 Unlike other forms of property transfer, a TODD does not require the property to go through probate court.
 Instead, ownership of the property is transferred directly to the designated beneficiary as soon as the original owner passes away.

 How Does a Transfer on Death Deed Work?